 where the dual of this linear programming problem also gives equilibrium prices.
 In the equilibrium matching allocation, mb,s=1 if ﬁrms b and s are matched and mb,s=0 otherwise.
 In the simulation, we ﬁx the parameters to the upper bounds of estimated parameters in Table 5, and we draw 100 i.i.d. draws of εbs from the standard normal distribution N0,1, then solve the above linear programming problem.
 We conﬁrm that using the lower bounds of parameters gives the same results.
 We report the lower and upper bounds of percentages of the number of total matchings and the same matching conﬁgurations of the simulated 100 matching outcomes relative to the data.

-Table 6 reports the counterfactual simulation results under the prohibition of mergers between ﬁrms in the same country.
-We compare hypothetical merger cases with actual cases and focus on the two regimes between 1991 and 2005 and between 2006 and 2022 since only one merger of ﬁrms in diﬀerent countries happened between 1966 and 1990.
+Table 6 presents the counterfactual simulation results under the prohibition of mergers between ﬁrms in the same country.
+We compare hypothetical merger cases with actual cases and focus on the two regimes between 1991 and 2005 and between 2006 and 2022, as only one merger of ﬁrms in diﬀerent countries happened between 1966 and 1990.
 First, the counterfactual model predicts the number of mergers between ﬁrms in diﬀerent countries perfectly in both regimes.
-Second, as an interesting ﬁnding, only 0.12 to 0.44% of the counterfactual merger pairs are the same as actual pairs.
-Intuitively, this implies that the prohibition would restrict the choice set of buyer ﬁrms involved in the prohibited mergers to the set of ﬁrms in diﬀerent countries and change the matching outcome through maximization of the modiﬁed objective function (3).
+Second, only 0.12 to 0.44% of the counterfactual merger pairs are the same as actual pairs.
+This implies that the prohibition would restrict the choice set of buyer ﬁrms involved in the prohibited mergers to the set of ﬁrms in diﬀerent countries and change the matching outcome through maximization of the modiﬁed objective function (3).
 Therefore, we ﬁnd that the prohibition of mergers between ﬁrms in the same country aﬀects the merger conﬁguration of all ﬁrms in the industry.

 Table 6: Counterfactual simulations under the prohibition of mergers of ﬁrms in the same country